Herring-UGAECSE-2920/Class-Instructions/deliverables/setup/pi_setup.md

 #### Headless Setup

 When doing a headless installation, you'll need to manually install Raspbian on the SD card that came with the Pi.
-When installing Raspbian directly on the SD card, SSH comes pre-enabled with no additional setup required.
+When installing Raspbian directly on the SD card, you'll need to do a simple step to enable SSH before booting up your Pi and logging in.
 This ensures that you can access with Pi without ever having to connect it to a keyboard/mouse/monitor.

 To begin, insert the microSD card into the included USB adapter by simply sliding it all the way into the upper portion of the adapter as shown below: